CSCfi/csc-user-guide/docs/cloud/dbaas/security-guides.md

 ## Backups

+The backups are still in the early development phase so use it with caution!

-Internal Beta: Backups are stored unscripted in Allas.
+Internal Beta: Backups are stored encrypted in Allas.
 Production: The backups are stored encrypted in Allas.
-The backups are automatically deleted after 90 days.
-The backups are unencrypted on the database instances if and when a database is restored from backups.
+The backups will be automatically deleted after 90 days.